jakemcc/jakemccrary.com/source/_posts/2014-12-07-effective-code-reviews-with-an-entirely-remote-team.markdown

 1. Open a pull request.

 These steps are necessary because GitHub pull requests only let you view code that has changed.
-This process marks every line as deleted causing every line to appear the _Files changed_ tab.
+This process marks every line as deleted, which causes every line to appear the _Files changed_ tab.

-Opening the pull request a few days before the end of week meeting provides a location for pre-meeting comments to be added.
+Opening the pull request a few days before the review meeting provides a location for pre-meeting comments to be added.
 This lets reviewers spend a couple days thinking about and commenting on the code.
 Comments on the pull request indicate a conversation should happen during the code review meeting.

 #### Step 3: The code review meeting